Dr. Neil Grossman

 Grossman, N. S. Parenting coordination: Background and application.
 Training for Supreme and Family Court Judges in Nassau County.
 September, 2003.

 Grossman, N. S. & Okun, B, (Co-Chairs).
 New and emerging roles at the intersection of family psychology and family law.
 Symposium at American Psychological Association Convention, August, 2002.
 With Karen Franklin, Paula Hartman-Stein, Florence Kaslow, and Lita Linzer Schwartz.
-Presented on, Forensically informed treatment and ancillary forensic roles for mental health professionals.

 Grossman, N. S. & Okun, B, (Co-Chairs).
 Family psychology and family law: A systems perspective.
 Symposium at American Psychological Association Convention, August 2001.
 With Jonathan Gould, Joan Kelly, and Kathryn Kirkland.
-Presented on, Roles of the Family/Court System.

 Grossman, N. S. Court from a systems prospective.
 St. Mary's Children and Family Services, June 2001.